 5. What is Integrated Liberal Arts and Medicine (INTARMED)?

-This is a scholarship program exclusive to the Top 50 males and Top 50 females that excelled in their UPCAT.
-INTARMED is a 7-year accelerated medical program that allows high school graduates to immediately enroll in the UP College of Medicine.
+This scholarship program is exclusive to the Top 50 males and 50 females that excelled in their UPCAT.
+INTARMED is a 7-year accelerated medical program that allows high school graduates to enroll in the UP College of Medicine immediately.

 6. What is the UP Oblation Scholarship?

 The UP Oblation Scholarship is awarded to the Top 50 students in the UPCAT yearly.
-Upon being designated as an Oblation scholar, you will be given free miscellaneous and laboratory fees and a monthly allowance.
+You will be given free miscellaneous and laboratory fees and a monthly allowance upon being designated as an Oblation scholar.

-This scholarship will remain for the duration of the student’s degree program as long as they are able to maintain a certain grade point average.
+This scholarship will remain for the duration of the student’s degree program as long as they can maintain a certain grade point average.
+Related: The Ultimate UPCAT Reviewer (with Free Practice Tests and Answer Keys)